metabase/metabase/docs/users-guide/05-visualizing-results.md

 ![Smart Number](images/visualizations/smart-number.png)

 By default, Smart Numbers will display increases as green (i.e. "good") and decreases as red ("bad").
-If your number is something were an increase is bad (such as Bounce Rate, or Costs), you can reverse this behavior in the visualization settings:
+If your number is something where an increase is bad (such as Bounce Rate, or Costs), you can reverse this behavior in the visualization settings:

 ![Smart Number settings](images/visualizations/smart-scalar-settings.png)

 #### Progress bars
-Progress bars are for comparing a single number result to a goal value that you input.
-Open up the chart options for your progress bar to choose a goal for it, and Metabase will show you how far away your question's current result is from the goal.
+Progress bars are for comparing a single number result to a goal value that you set.
+Open up the chart options for your progress bar to choose a value for your goal, and Metabase will show you how far away your question's current result is from the goal.

 ![Progress bar](images/visualizations/progress.png)